EXPLORE THE AREA

 This 20 min return walk on the Central Plateau is board-walked and wheelchair accessible.

-It meanders through flowering alpine shrubs and ancient Pencil pines that are some of the oldest living species on the planet.
+The track winds through flowering alpine shrubs and ancient Pencil pines that are some of the oldest living species on the planet.

 MORE ADVENTURES